kierankav/Deep-Learning-with-DeepLens-SageMaker-Rekognition/Lab3 - Basics - IAM_SES_Rekognition/Lab3 - Basics - IAM_SES_Rekognition.md

 ## Prerequisites
 1. Install the AWS CLI by following the instructions at the following link: https://docs.aws.amazon.com/cli/latest/userguide/installing.html
 2. Configure the AWS CLI by following the instructions at the following link: https://docs.aws.amazon.com/cli/latest/userguide/cli-chap-getting-started.html
-3. Log into the AWS Console before proceeding with the steps below: https://console.aws.amazon.com
+3. Log into the AWS Console before proceeding with the steps below (create an account if you don't already have one): https://console.aws.amazon.com
 4. For all steps (except IAM steps), ensure that the "US East (N Virginia)" region is selected in the top, right-hand corner of console screen (see screen-shot below).

 ![](./Region.png)